jaydeegbobeh/eng88_Networking/README.md

 - A tunneling protocol used to support VPNs.
 L2PT uses encryption only for its own control messages and does not provide any encryption or confidentiality of content by itself.

 **IP Security (IPSec)**
-- A secure network protocol suite, authenticates and encrypts the packets of data to provide secure encrypted communication between two computes over an IP network
+- A secure network protocol suite, authenticates and encrypts the packets of data to provide secure encrypted communication between two computes over an IP network.
-Secure Sockets Layer (SSL)

 **Secure Socket Layer (SSL)**
 - An ecryption-based internet security protocol.